 Sub-Answer: I don’t have a problem with introductions.
 Some of the best relationships and marriages have come out of introductions.
 However, I do have a problem if the man is too timid to approach.
-Some things in life requires taking chances and this is one of them.
-The risk should be well worth it.
+Some things in life require taking chances and this is one of them.
+The is a calculated risk that should be well worth taking.
 Honestly, I haven’t met very many women who want a passive man by their side.

 Question: How long should courtship last before marriage?